 This is the second post of a three-part series on listening.
 The first post reviewed the INCOSE Competency Framework’s definition of communication, and discussed basic elements of listening that can help one be more effective in one’s interactions.
+And in the third post, Scott looks at a further set of skills that will enhance and refine your communication competency as a systems engineer.

 In our last installment, we talked about the importance to the systems engineer of communication and, in particular, listening.
 We visited some of the communication roles that systems engineers play in communication and highlighted the importance of listening in each of those roles.
 This week, we will turn our attention to some specific skills and techniques that we can use to become better listeners.